dkvz/dkvz-blog-2025/README.md

 # To check
-- [ ] I think I have to change how I color icons if I'm to use the CSS ones (otherwise there's `mode="svg"`)
+- [ ] I think I have to change how I color icons if I'm to use the CSS ones
 - [ ] Do I need "alt" on icons?
-- [ ] Does @custom-media really work without installing anything?
 - [ ] Added NuxtLoadingIndicator to the layout but no idea if it works or ruins the layout itself
 - [ ] Does the build process minify CSS?